ANIRUDDH-EKANSH-PANDEY/AI-Language-Translator/README.md

-# 🌍 AI-Based Language Translator
+🌍 AI-Based Language Translator

-This project is an _AI-powered language translator_ that allows users to _type or speak_ in one language and translate it into another.
-It supports _multiple languages_ and provides _speech-to-text functionality_ for hands-free translation.
+This project is an AI-powered language translator that allows users to type or upload a file in one language and translate it into another.
+It supports multiple languages and provides document translation for ease of use.

+---

-## ✨ Features
+✨ Features

-✔ _Translate text between 20+ languages_
+✔ Translate text between 20+ languages
-✔ _Speech-to-Text (Microphone Input)_ 🎙
+✔ Upload PDF/DOCX files for translation 📄
-✔ _FastAPI Backend for Processing_
+✔ FastAPI Backend for Processing
-✔ _Simple, Responsive UI using Streamlit_
+✔ Simple, Responsive UI using Streamlit
-✔ _Deployed on Streamlit Cloud_ ☁
+✔ Deployed on Streamlit Cloud ☁
+✔ Download translated files 📥

 ---